Azure/Avere/docs/access_cluster.md

 <img src="images/21-browser-proceed.png">

-Enter the username `admin` and the vFXT password you provided.
+Enter the username `admin` and the vFXT password you provided when installing the cluster.

 <img src="images/21b-login.png">